Bank of Japan's policy reset muddies markets' risk mood

 At the outset, the BOJ's overhaul of its quantitative easing program appeared bold - shifting from targeting the volume of asset purchases to levels on the yield curve, keeping its negative short-term policy rate and aiming to overshoot an already ambitious 2 percent inflation target.

-Japanese stock markets pushed higher, heartened by the central bank's plans to help the banking system through higher long-term yields alongside amendments the BOJ made to its programme for buying exchange-traded funds (ETFs).
+Japanese stock markets pushed higher, heartened by the central bank's plans to help the banking system through higher long-term yields alongside amendments the BOJ made to its program for buying exchange-traded funds (ETFs).

 Yet, there was plenty of detail in the new framework that left investors wondering if the BOJ was actually trying to ease back its massive stimulus.